 Students must also complete three additional courses.
 At least one of these courses must be drawn from each of the following two lists:

-From the Politics Department, students must complete at least one of the following courses:
+In the Politics Department, students must complete at least one of the following courses.
+(Politics majors must complete at least two of the following courses):

 - PO 214 - International Law